 For Chapter 13 debt consolidation cases, you have to complete the same credit counseling requirement as in a Chapter 7 bankruptcy.
-Before you file the emergency petition, you and your Montgomery bankruptcy attorney should look at your income to see if you would qualify for the expected monthly debt consolidation payment that will be required by the Chapter 13 Trustee.
+Before you file the emergency petition, you and your Montgomery bankruptcy attorneys or Selma bankruptcy attorneys should look at your income to see if you would qualify for the expected monthly debt consolidation payment that will be required by the Chapter 13 Trustee.
 The remaining forms are the same as those that are required for a Chapter 7 bankruptcy; also, you have the same 14 days to file the rest of your Chapter 13 forms which must include your Chapter 13 repayment plan.
 Furthermore, you must make your first payment to the Chapter 13 Trustee within 30 days of filing your emergency bankruptcy petition.
 Even if you get extensions to file other forms, you do not receive an extension to pay to make the first bankruptcy payment to the Chapter 13 Trustee.
 Failure to make this payment can result in the dismissal of your Chapter 13 debt consolidation case.

 At the Sellers Law Firm, we are always here to help.
 All consultations are always free, and we can generally meet with you within 24 hours.
 Our phone lines are answered 24 hours a day!
 We have four offices located in Montgomery, Selma, Greenville, and Troy.
-You set an appointment to meet with one of our Montgomery, Selma, and Central Alabama bankruptcy attorneys by calling us or texting us at 334-LAWYERS (529-9377) or use the Contact Form on our website.
-Remember that doing nothing changes nothing so act today!
+You can set an appointment to meet with one of our Montgomery bankruptcy attorneys or Selma bankruptcy attorneys by calling us or texting us at 334-LAWYERS (529-9377) or use the Contact Form on our website.
+Remember that doing nothing changes nothing so use your phone and act today!